 There’s nothing more rewarding than seeing the plants and vegetables you’ve taken care of grow and develop beautifully.
 Reaching that point is not always easy, though.
 Encourage your little ones whenever needed and help them learn from their mistakes in a fun way.
 After all, gardening should be about having fun and creating together.

 Show off their work to keep them motivated and engaged in this new project.
-Taking photos of their harvest and sending it to your dear ones will help you with that.
+Taking photos of their harvest and sending it to your loved ones can help you with that.